aditiohri/twemoji-tic-tac-toe/README.md

 👈 = in process

 TO DO
-- I can restart the game at any time 👈

 - replace all "icon" with "token"

 - The token I choose will be different from the one my opponent chooses